Sofia Ivanova: Senior

 In March 2024 Sofia and the group were 5th in the All-Around and 6th with 2 balls and 3 ribbons at the World Cup in Athens.
 In April the girls won bronze in the All-Around and silver with 3 ribbons and 2 balls in Sofia.
 In June, Sofia and the group won gold medal in the All-around at the 2024 European Championships in Budapest, Hungary.
 They also won gold in Team event, together with Boryana Kaleyn, Elvira Krasnobaeva and Stiliana Nikolova.
 They placed 4th in 5 Hoops final and 8th in 3 Ribbons + 2 Balls final.
 In August she was selected for the Olympic Games in Paris, where Sofia, Kamelia Petrova, Margarita Vasileva, Rachel Stoyanov and Magdalina Minevska, took 4th place in the final after making mistakes in the 5 hoops routine.
-In October, all Ivanova’s teammates announced their decision to retire, leaving her as the only old member in the new national team.
+In October, all Ivanova's teammates announced their decision to retire, leaving her as the only old member in the new national team.
 However, in December it was announced that Rachel Stoyanov also had decided to continue after undergoing surgery on her meniscus.

 Ivanova is the captain of the current Bulgarian group consisting of Rachel Stoyanov, Viktoria Georgieva, Sofia Pavlova, Suzan Pouladian, Alina Kolomiets, Ivon Boshkilova and Danaya Atanasova.
 In April 2025 the new group debuted at their domestic World Cup stage in Sofia, being 4th in the All-Around and winning gold with 5 ribbons.
 In May, they won gold medals in cross battle at both European Cups (Baku, Burgas).
 Next month, they competed at the 2025 European Championships in Tallinn, Estonia.
 Due to many mistakes in both routines, they finished on 15th place in all-around and failed to qualify to apparatus finals.
 In July, the group won bronze medal in 5 Ribbons final of World Challenge Cup in Cluj-Napoca.
 In August she was selected to compete at the 2025 World Championships in Rio de Janeiro, Brazil along Rachel Stoyanov, Danaya Atanasova, Alina Kolomiets and Emilia Obretenova.
 They took 6th place in the All-Around, after a drop in mixed routine, winning silver in the team event together with Eva Brezalieva and Stiliana Nikolova.

+In 2026, Ivanova, Magdalina Minevska and Emilia Obretenova remained in the group together with newcomers Raya Bozhilova and Magdalena Valkova.
+On March 28–30, they competed at Sofia World Cup, and won bronze medal in all-around.
+In Baku they were 8th in the All-Around, 12th with 5 balls and took bronze with 3 hoops & 4 clubs.
+In May, the team competed at the 2026 European Championships in Varna, Bulgaria.
+They took 6th place in group all-around competition, and qualified to 5 Balls final, where they were 8th.
+They won gold medal in team competition alongside Eva Brezalieva and Stiliana Nikolova.